Andre Szmyt: Cleveland Browns

 On December 24, 2024, Szmyt was signed to the Cleveland Browns practice squad.
 He signed a reserve/future contract with Cleveland on January 6, 2025.
 On June 4, Szmyt was waived by the Browns.
 He was re-signed on June 26.
 On August 26, Szmyt made the Browns' initial 53 man roster, beating out incumbent Dustin Hopkins for the kicking job.
 On September 7, Szmyt missed an extra point to tie the game, and late in the same game missed a field goal that would have given the Browns a win against the Cincinnati Bengals in the 17–16 loss, causing some media and fans to criticize him.
 However, 2 weeks later on September 21, Szmyt hit a game-winning 55-yard field goal to beat the Green Bay Packers in a 13–10 comeback win.

+On April 6, 2026, Szmyt re-signed with the Browns.
+In a Week 2 victory against the Tampa Bay Buccaneers, Szmyt converted two extra points and three field goals, including one from 50 yards and was named AFC Special Teams Player of the Week for his performance.